hypertensiune/MoviesWatchlist/README.md

  - Mark titles as favorites and keep track of movies you've already watched.
  - Filter the lists that you are viewing.
  - Drag & drop movies from one list to another to copy.
- - Export / import data file and cloud backing up ( see Google Drive Integration ).
+ - Export / import data file and cloud backup ( see Google Drive Integration ).

 <div align="center">
     <img src="https://github.com/hypertensiune/Movies-Watchlist/blob/main/gifs/gif1.gif"/ width=300>